NVIDIAGameWorks/NRDSample/README.md

 ## Usage

-- Press MOUSE_RIGHT to move...
-- W/S/A/D - move camera
+- Right mouse button + W/S/A/D - move camera
-- MOUSE_SCROLL - accelerate / decelerate
+- Mouse scroll - accelerate / decelerate
-- F1 - hide UI toggle
+- F1 - toggle "gDebug" (can be useful for debugging and experiments)
-- F2 - switch to the next denoiser (*REBLUR* => *RELAX* => ..., *SIGMA* is the only denoiser for shadows)
+- F2 - go to next test (only if *TESTS* section is unfolded)
+- F3 - toggle emission
+- Tab - UI toggle
-- SPACE - pause animation toggle
+- Space - animation toggle
+- PgUp/PgDown - switch between denoisers

+By default *NRD* is used in common mode.
+But it can also be used in occlusion-only and SH modes in the sample.
+To change the behavior `NRD_MODE` macro needs to be changed from `NORMAL` to `OCCLUSION` or `SH` in two places: `NRDSample.cpp` and `Shared.hlsli`.

 Notes:
 - RELAX doesn't support AO / SO denoising.
 If RELAX is the current denoiser, ambient term will be automatically ignored, bypassing settings in the UI In such cases the default behavior can be returned by pressing the `Default settings` button or choosing a new test, if `--testMode` is set in the command line.